opensciencegrid/dosar/docs/Materials/06-RJob.md

 ```

 You'll need an R program.
 After hours of <strike>combing the internet</strike> coding, I present to you my first R program.
-Save it in a file called `demo.r`:
+Save it in a file called `demo.r` using nano or your favorite editor:

 ```
 len <- 100